jacobemcken/jacobemcken.github.io/_posts/2004-06-13-harry-potter-rocks.markdown

     series is maturing a lot and fast.
 I can't wait to see the fourth film.\r\n\r\n--Munkejens (djk)"
 ---
-<p>Today I went to the movies to see <i>Harry Potter and the Prisoner of Azkaban<&#47;i>.
+Today I went to the movies to see <i>Harry Potter and the Prisoner of Azkaban</i>.
 I found the movie really good and I'm looking forward to all the next ones.
-I have read all the books and both the books and the movies keeps getting better... hope it stays that way.</p>
+I have read all the books and both the books and the movies keeps getting better... hope it stays that way.